YSHebron/scl-bioinfo/data/README.md

 * SGD GSE3431 (2010)

 If you need the gitignore'd files, you may find it in our Teams.

+`data/results` will contain the results of this project, which are performance evaluations and such.

 ## Cayetano (2022) Datasets